 Clinical and research skills are refined through regular conference attendance, self-guided learning, fellow lecture presentations, journal clubs, medical student and resident teaching, and laboratory research meetings.

 Two fellows are usually accepted each year for a two year ACGME-accredited rheumatology fellowship.
 The first year of fellowship emphasizes clinical training.
 Fellows have three rotating outpatient continuity clinics per week.
 In addition, the hospital consult service is covered for approximately five months per year by a first year fellow.
 Pediatric rheumatology, orthopedics, and musculoskeletal ultrasound, among other rotation occur when the fellow is not on the inpatient consultation service.

 Second year fellows have the opportunity to design and carry out original research in a clinical, translational, or basic science area under the guidance of an experienced investigator – acquiring skills in study design and data analysis needed for critical appraisal of the literature and for later independent research.
-Fellows select one of three research paths: the basic research, clinical genetics, or clinical scholar track although non-traditional research opportunities also exist (medical education, health services delivery, etc.).
+Fellows select one of two research paths: the basic research or clinical scholar track although non-traditional research opportunities also exist (medical education, health services delivery, etc.).
 Two half-day continuity clinics continue during the second year of fellowship.

 A third, elective, year of fellowship may follow successful completion of the ACGME-accredited fellowship.
 This additional year of training is offered to those fellows who demonstrate exceptional promise for academic rheumatology and wish to continue their research project or pursue an advanced degree.